-(May) World Health Assembly Resolution 68.15 on "Strengthening emergency and essential surgical care and anaesthesia as a component of universal health coverage" - supported by G4 Alliance members and partners is unanimously approved by 194 World Health Organization (WHO) Member States.
+(May) World Health Assembly Resolution 68.15 on "Strengthening emergency and essential surgical care and anaesthesia as a component of universal health coverage" - supported by G4 Alliance members and partners - is unanimously approved by 194 World Health Organization (WHO) Member States.

-(May) First US congressional briefing on the global need for surgical care is hosted by the G4 Alliance.
+(May) First U.S. Congressional briefing on the global need for surgical care is hosted by the G4 Alliance.

-(December) Third G4 Alliance Board meeting is held during the College of Surgeons of East, Central, and Southern Africa (COSECSA)'s conference in Blantyre, Malawi.
+(December) Third G4 Alliance Board meeting is held during the College of Surgeons of East, Central, and Southern Africa (COSECSA) Conference in Blantyre, Malawi.

-(May) The first-ever G4 Alliance inperson membership meeting is held in Geneva, Switzerland during the 69th World Health Assembly.
+(May) First-ever G4 Alliance inperson membership meeting is held in Geneva, Switzerland, during the 69th World Health Assembly.

-(September) G4 Alliance hosts its first United Nations (UN) General Assembly Side Event: "Roadmap to 2030: Surgery's Essential Role in Achieving Health for All."
+(September) G4 Alliance hosts its first UN General Assembly (UNGA) side event in New York, USA, on surgical care: "Roadmap to 2030: Surgery's Essential Role in Achieving Health for All."

-(May) The first G4 Alliance Permanent Council Meeting is held in Geneva, Switzerland, during the 70th World Health Assembly.
+(May) First G4 Alliance Permanent Council Meeting is held in Geneva during the 70th World Health Assembly.